How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 So I picture her in my mind.
 Little Hollie.
 Ego Hollie.
 She is worried and afraid, and perhaps she has good reason to be.
 But there are things to be done, places to go, people to meet, and important things to write about.

 After I get in touch with her and see her clearly in my mind’s eye, I speak to her.
 I tell her I understand why she’s afraid and I know she’s trying to protect me.
 I tell her it’s going to be okay, better than okay even.
 I patiently explain that we will need to move towards these things that seem scary or unpleasant, but that I will take care of her.
-And that, together, we will be more at peace and have more of what we want and need.

 You must do the thing you think you cannot do. —Eleanor Roosevelt